nghia71/nghia71.github.io/README.md

 |  S143  | Khoa Anh Vu            |     G3    |   20   |   20   |    2   |        |    2   |   **44**  |
 |  S144  | Henry Dinh             |     G4    |        |   20   |    0   |    0   |   20   |   **40**  |

+**Communications**

+*Mailing list*: You have probably receive an email from our newly created Google Group MCC 2024-2025: https://groups.google.com/g/mcc-2024-2025 This is to be used for email when we need to send email to everyone.
+Please accept the invitation.

+*Direct chat with teacher*: To reach me directly and have a chat, use this Discord: https://discord.gg/skrNy7qF.
+Please note that you have to use your name or you student name so that I can know who are talking to me or who am I talking to.

+&nbsp;

 ## Entrance Tests and Important Dates

 **Registration for the School Year 2024-2025 is CLOSED.**